Trump says he minimized coronavirus, didn't want to create panic -Woodward book | Politics

 Trump says he minimized coronavirus, didn't want to create panic -Woodward book

-President Donald Trump acknowledged in February he knew how deadly and contagious the novel coronavirus was but did not convey that information to the American people because he did not want to create a panic, according to interviews for a new book.
+President Donald Trump acknowledged in February he knew how deadly and contagious the novel coronavirus was but did not convey that information to the American people because he did not want to create a panic, according to Trump interviews cited in a new book.

 The recorded interviews, obtained by CNN and based on a new book titled "Rage" by journalist Bob Woodward, came out just weeks before the Nov.
 3 presidential election and as Trump's efforts to battle COVID-19 have come under intense criticism as being too little too late.
 The Republican president, who has been hammered by Democratic opponent Joe Biden over the slow U.S. government response to the coronavirus, played down the virus for months as it took hold and spread quickly across the country.